Postdoctoral Fellowship in Health Service Psychology

-Postdoctoral fellows typically provide 20-22 hours of clinical work per week, which includes one-at-a-time sessions, group therapy, brief individual and couples therapy, and a 3-hour crisis on-call shift.
+Postdoctoral fellows typically provide 20-22 hours of clinical work per week, which includes one-at-a-time sessions, group therapy, brief individual and on occasion couples therapy.
 Postdoctoral fellows receive 2 hours of individual clinical supervision, one hour of group supervision, and participate in a weekly multidisciplinary case conference.
-Additionally, postdoctoral fellows participate in a weekly Professional Development seminar and spend 2 hours per week working on a project/apprenticeship and 1 hour per week receiving supervision for this project.
+Additionally, postdoctoral fellows participate in a weekly Professional Development seminar and spend 2 hours per week working on a project/apprenticeship (with 1 hour of supervision for this project).
 Apprenticeship offerings are subject to change given the needs of the center and availability of supervisors.
 In previous years, choices have included the following: Career Program, Clinical Administration Program, Hospitalization Program, Outreach Program, and Training Program.

 Application Requirements and Procedures

-Preference is given to applicants who have completed an APA/CPA accredited internship and possess the doctoral degree in counseling or clinical psychology from an APA/CPA accredited program.
+Applicants must possess a doctoral degree in counseling or clinical Psychology from an APA/CPA accredited program and preference given to applicants who have completed an APA/CPA accredited internship.
 It is expected that applicants will have completed all degree requirements by the beginning of the fellowship year.
 Applicants must also possess a strong demonstrated interest in working with a diverse, multicultural college student population.
-The fellowship begins on July 23, 2018 with a stipend of $47,476.
+The fellowship begins on July 29, 2024, with a stipend of $60,000.
 Fellows also receive medical insurance, vacation, sick leave, professional development time, and other university benefits (e.g., library privileges, access to university recreational facilities for a fee).
-According to University of California policies, this fellowship is considered a sensitive position and requires a background check and medical clearance as a condition of employment.
+According to the University of California policies, this fellowship is considered a sensitive position and requires a background check and medical clearance as a condition of employment.

 Our Postdoctoral Fellowship Program will be using the uniform notification date set forth by the Association of Psychology Postdoctoral and Internship Center (APPIC).
 Our Postdoctoral Fellowship Program uses the APPIC Psychology Postdoctoral Application – Centralized Application System (APPA CAS).
 The specific application requirements for our Postdoctoral Fellowship Program are indicated below as well as within the APPA CAS system.
 The following must be submitted through the APPA CAS system by January 2, 2024 (9:00 PM PST/midnight EST):

-Applications can be addressed to Elisa Vasquez, Ph.D., Chair
+Applications can be addressed to the Chair of the Search, Kusha Murarka, PsyD

-Yes.
+- Yes.
 Please email the Chair of the Search, Kusha Murarka, PsyD (firstname.lastname@example.org) to request current trainees and staff contact information.
 When contacting trainees and staff, please ask how they would prefer to be in communication (e.g., phone or email).

 What are you looking for in a postdoctoral fellow?